Rutu Modan: Maya Makes a Mess

 The first children's book both written and drawn by Rutu Modan, Maya Makes a Mess was released in 2012 under the Toon Books imprint.
 It is a graphic novel for early readers.
 The story follows a young girl with terrible table manners who is unexpectedly invited to dine at the Royal palace, where her manners are put to the test.
 The story is inspired by both Rutu's recollections of what she liked as a child, and by her own daughter, Michal.
 When Rutu said to Michal one evening, "How badly you eat!
 What would you do if the Queen invited you to dine at the palace?"
 Michal answered very seriously: "Well!
 It just so happens that the Queen is a VERY good friend of mine, and she told me that I eat perfectly."

 The Property

 A full-length graphic novel released in 2013 and based on Modan's own family experiences, The Property tells of an elderly Israeli lady, Regina Segal, taking her granddaughter Mica to Warsaw after the death of her son in the hope of reclaiming a family property lost during the Second World War.
 As they get to know modern Warsaw, meeting in civic landmarks such as the Powązki Cemetery and the Warsaw Fotoplastikon, Regina is forced to recall difficult things about her past whereas Mica begins to wonder if maybe their reasons for coming aren't a little different from what her grandmother led her to believe.
+In 2024, a film adaptation of the graphic novel was released in Israel.
+The film was directed by Rutu's sister, Dana Modan.